Trolley pole: Compatibility with pantographs

 Trams or light rail cars equipped with pantographs normally cannot operate on lines with overhead wiring designed for trolley-pole collection.
 For this reason, these systems and a few others worldwide retain use of trolley poles, even on new streetcars, in order to avoid the difficulty and expense of modifying long stretches of existing overhead wires to accept pantographs.

-However, the Toronto Transit Commission, with the impending replacement of its legacy CLRV and ALRV with new Flexity Outlook cars, is converting its overhead power supply to be compatible with both trolley poles and pantographs on an interim basis, as the CLRVs and ALRVs use only trolley poles while the Flexity fleet is equipped for both trolley poles and pantographs.
-Starting September 12, 2017, streetcars on route 509 Harbourfront started to use pantographs while those on route 510 Spadina continued to use trolley poles along the same section of track on Queens Quay West.
-(On May 14, 2018, 510 Spadina switched to pantographs.)
+However, the Toronto Transit Commission, with the impending replacement of its legacy CLRV and ALRV with new Flexity Outlook cars, converted its overhead power supply to be compatible with both trolley poles and pantographs on an interim basis, as the CLRVs and ALRVs use only trolley poles while the Flexity fleet is equipped for both trolley poles and pantographs.

-Large portions of San Francisco′s surface network are also set up to handle both trolley pole and pantograph operation in order to allow for compatibility both with Muni’s current fleet of light rail vehicles (pantograph only), as well as Muni’s historic streetcar fleet (trolley pole only).
+Large portions of San Francisco's surface network are also set up to handle both trolley pole and pantograph operation in order to allow for compatibility both with Muni's current fleet of light rail vehicles (pantograph only), as well as Muni's historic streetcar fleet (trolley pole only).